 Expert Hint: Use 4 or 5 bullet points to support each work experience entry.
 Also, keep the job ad handy as you write your employment history section so you can tailor the contents to what they’re looking for.

-Add 5-7 relevant CV skills, along with a level of proficiency for each.
+Finally, the skills CV section, the last of the must-include CV areas.
+Add 5-10 relevant CV skills, along with a level of proficiency for each if you so choose.

 Here are the best types of skills to put on CVs: